Untitled Collection design information

 Designers generally do not think to design the “ordinary.”
 If anything, they live in fear of people saying their designs are “nothing special.”
 Of course, undeniably, people do have an unconscious everyday sense of “normal,” but rather than try to blend in, the tendency for designers is to try to create “statement” or “stimulation.”
-So “normal” has come to mean “unstimulating” or “boring” design.”
+So “normal” has come to mean “unstimulating” or “boring” design.

 Their Super Normal project and philosophy helped me understand what Duncan — and other designers — were telling me during the process: that an unassuming, ordinary typeface is perfectly valid.

-Thus Morison was concerned to produce a typeface — such as Times New Roman — which ‘has the merit of not looking as if it had been designed by somebody in particular — Mr Goudy for instance, who has designed a whole century of peculiar looking types…’— Robin Kinross, Modern Typography.
+… Morison was concerned to produce a typeface — such as Times New Roman — which “has the merit of not looking as if it had been designed by somebody in particular — Mr Goudy for instance, who has designed a whole century of peculiar looking types…”

 But what if you don’t have any special technical requirements, or you want to avoid specific historical connotations?
-What if you just need to set text with something… normal?
+What if you just need to set text with something… utterly normal?